Website operated by volunteers. Not officially endorsed or supported. Comments:

 LinkedIn helps you reconnect with people who know you and your work.

-Check your profile.
+Check your LinkedIn profile.
+(Click your photo and select "View Profile.")
 LinkedIn has been standardizing company names, with odd results.
 Recruiters view illogical entries -- such as HPE positions before 2015 -- as fake.

 (HPE changed many decades-old HP positions to display the HPE name and